0BAB1/HOLY_CORE_COURSE/tutorial.md

 > This part will contain less details as I assume you now have enough experience to understands problems and fixes more easily.

-Okay, we just implement our last instruction type !
+Okay, we just implemented our last instruction type !
 Meaning we now have a pretty robust datapath on which we can implement more instructions (*hopefully*) without much of a problem !

-Now that we enter the "DIY" realm (given DDCA stop covering what we're doing since we did the ```U-Types```), here is a reminder you can find all the signals deconding, their meaning etc... [here](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing)
+Now that we enter the "DIY" realm (given DDCA lectures & book stopped covering what we're doing since we did the ```U-Types```), here is a reminder you can find all the signals encodings, their meanings, etc... [in this spreadsheet](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing).

 In this sub-part, we'll use our datapath to rush the implementation of :